Market view

 What they agree on

 Quality matters more than cheapness, especially now.
-Ackman’s single most important factor is durable, non-disruptible growth, and his observation is that the highest-quality compounders are being left for dead while capital chases the new thing.
-Klarman’s warning is the mirror image: the “melting ice cubes” are melting faster than ever, so a low multiple on a business that can be eroded is not a margin of safety.
-It is a slower way to lose money.
+Klarman’s warning is the memorable one: the “melting ice cubes” are melting faster than ever, so a low multiple on a business that can be eroded is not a margin of safety — it is a slower way to lose money.

 What they do not do